rmayobre/shtuff/README.md

 source ./shtuff/shtuff.sh # or where ever you cloned the project.

-# Now you have access to all my shtuff
+# Now you can build some cool shtuff

 install htop curl nano   # Install package(s) update                   # Update packages and cache